 Her playing unites grandeur and technical mastery in the realisation of sophisticated and polished performances.

-She has already worked with leading orchestras, including the Gewandhausorchester Leipzig, the Konzerthausorchester Berlin, the RSO Frankfurt, the Bamberger Symphony, the Hamburg Philharmonic State Orchestra, the Helsinki Philharmonic Orchstra, the BBC Philharmonic Orchestra, the Orchestre de la Suisse Romande and the Sydney Symphony Orchestra.
+She has already worked with leading orchestras, including the Gewandhausorchester Leipzig, the Konzerthausorchester Berlin, the RSO Frankfurt, the Bamberger Symphony, the Hamburg Philharmonic State Orchestra, the Budapest Festival Orchestra, the Helsinki Philharmonic Orchstra, the BBC Philharmonic Orchestra, the Orchestre de la Suisse Romande and the Sydney Symphony Orchestra.

 In 2016 Mirijam Contzen was appointed professor of violin at the University of the Arts in Berlin.
 She plays an instrument by Carlo Bergonzi.